Quantum theory of photonic vortices and quantum statistics of twisted photons: Photonic vortices in paraxial beams

 With the help of the paraxial Helmholtz equation (\ref{eq:PHE}), we obtained the continuity equation (see Appendix~\ref{sec:hydrodynamic})

-which reveals the fact that the total particle number within a co-moving transverse slice does not change as the light propagates in the $z$ axis.
+which reveals the fact that the total particle number within a co-moving transverse slice does not change as the light propagates along the $z$ axis.
 We note that this conservation law is valid only under the paraxial approximation.
 Thus, for photonic vortices, multiple beams in superposition are required to be parallel to each other~\cite{Rozas1997experimental}.
 The photon current is a special dissipationless flow composed of non-interacting particles.
-Our formalism can also be generalized to vortices in non-linear media with photon-photon interaction~\cite{Wan2007dispersive,zhang2019particle}.
+Our formalism can also be generalized to vortices in non-linear media via adding an effective photon-photon interaction in the paraxial Helmholtz equation~\cite{Wan2007dispersive,zhang2019particle}

+where the last term comes from the nonlinear refractive index change for a Kerr medium with a coefficient $\kappa$.
+In the following, we only focus on the free-space case.

 To characterize the dynamics of the local polarization of a paraxial beam, we now introduce the helicity current density,

 From the paraxial Helmholtz equation, we obtain the corresponding continuity equation,